PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 </div>
 <br>

-The results of the OLS model are shown in Table 2.
+Table 2 presents the results of the OLS model, taking as the dependent variable the log-smoothed homicide rate (100 thousand people), with the independent variables being as shown in Frame 1.

 <div class="figure" style="text-align: center">
     <p class="title">Table 2: Results of OLS</p>